 Instructions for connecting to your department website can be found here:

-OIT offers the option to host a blog that utilizes WordPress and is hosted on https://blogs.unr.edu.
-WordPress is a content management/blogging system ideal for groups that want to share news and events.
+The office of Marketing and Communications offers the option to host a blog or website that utilizes Umbraco.
+Umbraco is a content management/blogging system ideal for groups that want to share news and events.